young, about 4 mm

 another aggregation was found in a similar location about 2 km east of

 Hekili Point.
-Whether this indicates a tendency to form mating
+Whether this indicates a consistent tendency to form mating

 aggregations or just represents a local concentration of food/habitat